 The short answer is: “We love Columbus.”
 The long answer is “We’re all from different parts of Ohio, but have all ended up in Columbus at various points.
 There’s something that just keeps pulling us back.
 We love its energy, support, sports, culture and diversity.
 It’s really a perfect storm for building a great beer culture.
 We’re really excited to be a part of what is already a booming scene.”

-We work very closely with our food trucks, and as a fellow small business want to see them succeed.
+We work very closely with Ray Ray’s and our food truck partners, and as a fellow small business want to see them succeed.
 For this reason we prefer that you do not bring in outside food (birthday cakes and other “special” food items are okay).
-Our food truck schedule is available here, and the trucks are happy to work with you to meet your catering needs.
+Information about food at Land-Grant is available here, and the trucks are happy to work with you to meet your catering needs.

 Though some special events may require advanced tickets and/or reservations (check our events page), individuals and small groups don’t need to reserve ahead of time for tables or for our regularly scheduled tours.
 For groups of 15 or more, please email firstname.lastname@example.org.